massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/event-teaser.md

 * Can be shown with the Date as a [graphic](./?p=molecules-event-teaser-with-graphic)

 ### Usage Guidelines
-* The start and end month variables should always be a three letter month abreviation.
+* The start and end month variables should always be a three letter month abbreviation.
-* The `time` variable should be formated as '12 p.m.' (not 12:00 p.m.)
+* The `time` variable (and any times written in `date.summary`) should be formatted as '12 p.m.' (not 12:00 p.m.)
+* The `startTimestamp` and `endTimestamp` variables are used to sort and filter events by date in the Event Listing Interactive pattern.

 ### Variables
 ~~~